RafaelVidaurre/yakuza/Readme.md

 Tasks
 -----
-A task is the smallest unit in any scraper, it determines one specific goal for the scraper to achieve, such as **logging in** or **retrieving a list of articles**.
-Some task names examples:
+A task is the smallest unit in any scraper.
+It determines one specific goal for the scraper to achieve, such as **logging in** or **retrieving a list of articles**.
+Some task name examples:
 *getArticleList*, *getUserProfile*, *login*, *getLinks*.

-Each task can run after another one, or in parallel, tasks can even be instanced multiple times for a single job to be performed.
-For example, if we wanted to create a scraper that comments random stuff in a blog which needed a logged in user to comment, then *login* should always run before a *createComment* task.
-Though maybe we want to create multiple comments for different blog posts at the same time.
+Tasks can run one after the other or in parallel.
+Tasks can even be instanced multiple times for a single job to be performed.
+For example, if we want to create a scraper that comments random stuff in a blog which needs a logged in user to comment, then *login* should always run before a *createComment* task.
+Maybe we want to create multiple comments for different blog posts at the same time.
 Yakuza allows us to do something like this:

 1. Login
 2. Get list of blog posts
-3. Comment random gibberish in all blog posts found in parallel.
+3. Comment random gibberish in all blog posts found in parallel

 The criteria which defines how a task is run and how many times it is instanced has to do with something called `builders`.
-But we will get into that later in this document.
+We will get into that later in this document.

 Agents
 ------
-All tasks belong to an agent and it is the agent itself which determines the order in which tasks run and also how they run.
-Agents usually represent a website.
-So in the case we were scraping multiple blogs, some agent names could be *techCrunch* or *hackerNews*.
+All tasks belong to an agent and it is the agent itself that determines the order in which tasks run and how they run.
+An agent usually represents a website, so in the case where we were scraping multiple blogs, the agent names could be *techCrunch* or *hackerNews*.

-All agents usually have the same tasks with different implementations, for example, both *techCrunch* and *hackerNews* will have a *getArticleList* task.
+All agents usually have the same tasks with different implementations per agent.
+For example, both *techCrunch* and *hackerNews* will have a *getArticleList* task.

 Agents have a `plan` which determines which tasks will run in parallel and which will run sequentially.
-This is defined per agent as in some cases the syncrony required among tasks may vary depending on the website being scraped.
+This is defined per agent as in some cases the synchrony required between tasks may vary depending on the website being scraped.

 Scrapers
 --------
-Scrapers hold `agents` together, in most projects you will have one scraper, as scrapers represent all the websites you will scrape and how you will scrape them (via its `agents` and their `tasks`).
+Scrapers hold `agents` together.
+In most projects you will have one scraper, since a scraper represents all the websites you will scrape and how you will scrape them (via its `agents` and their `tasks`).

-Following the previous example, we would create a scraper called *articles* which purpose is to scrape articles from different blog sites.
+Following the previous example, we would create a scraper called *articles* whose purpose is to scrape articles from different blog sites.

 Structure summary
 -----------------